-ICN uses Metal3 project for provisioning server in the edge locations, ICN project uses IPMI protocol to identify the servers in the edge locations, and use Ironic & Ironic - Inspector to provision the OS in the edge location.
-For R5 release, ICN project provision Ubuntu 18.04 in each server, and uses the distinguished network such provisioning network and bare-metal network for inspection and IPMI provisioning.
+ICN uses Metal3 project for provisioning server in the edge locations, ICN project uses Redfish with virtual media (preferred) or the IPMI protocol to identify the servers in the edge locations, and use Ironic & Ironic - Inspector to provision the OS in the edge location.
+For R6 release, ICN project provision Ubuntu 20.04 in each server, and uses the distinguished provisioning and bare-metal networks for inspection and Redfish/IPMI provisioning.